 Parents are also responsible for the removal of medicine that is no longer in date or no longer required.
+At the end of the academic year all medication will be returned to parents.

 Being notified that a child has a medical condition